-Automation is one approach to mobile testing -- get the computer to check a wide variety of devices, over and over again, in order to release more frequently and cover more scenarios.
+Test automation is just one approach to mobile testing -- get the computer to check a wide variety of devices repeatedly, to release more frequently, and cover more scenarios.

-In the broadest terms, there are two approaches to testing a Mobile Application.
-You can have humans use the application under different situations to see how it responds, or you could have an application drive the software into interesting places and look for expected results.
-This second term is commonly referred to as "test automation", or, perhaps "automated testing."
-It might be more accurate to refer to it as "automated test execution and evaluation", or "automated checking", but the earlier terms have taken hold.
-Both of these approaches can be valid in different circumstances, and that validity can change over time in different moments of an app’s lifecycle.
-In practice most organizations use a blend of the two, perhaps pushing some of the human exploration to customers.
+In the simplest terms, there are two approaches to testing a mobile application.
+You can have humans use the application in different situations to see how it responds (manual testing), or you could have coded instructions drive the application into various scenarios and look for expected results (automated testing).."
+Both of these approaches can be valid in different circumstances, and that validity can change over time in other moments of an application’s lifecycle.
+In practice, most organizations blend the two.

 Let’s have a closer look at these two testing practices.

 As the application grows, the time to test it grows also.
-Automated testing brings that time down for frequent release.
-That makes automated testing key to speed the testing process, decrease cost, and radically reduce time-to-feedback for major errors from days to minutes.
-Test automation allows you to:
+Automated testing brings that time down for frequent releases.
+That makes automated testing key to speed the testing process, decrease cost, and radically reduce time-to-feedback for significant errors from days to minutes.
+Automated testing allows you to:

 Test functionalities that are repetitive and therefore error prone if performed manually; test cases that have a predictable outcome;